Last Updated: July 2017

 - Camera: You’ll probably want to take a few pictures to capture this experience, so consider bringing your camera and be sure to charge it the night before.
 Or at least bring a phone to snap a few selfies.

 - Waterproofing: There’s not too much splashing during the boat ride, but it would be awful if there was a slip-up that caused your camera or phone to get wet.
-We highly recommend:
+We recommend:

 - Also consider bringing a dry bag to keep all of your belongings safe and dry during the boat ride.